Which amber countries will let in British holidaymakers?

 What restrictions do I face when I come back?

-Until 19 July, all those coming to the UK from an amber list country face three tests and a stint in quarantine.
+From 19 July, unvaccinated travellers aged 18 and over entering the UK from an amber list country face three tests and a stint in quarantine.
 First up, before travellers are allowed to depart for the UK, they must show a negative Covid test result.
 This can be a lateral flow or rapid antigen test, as well as a PCR.

 They must have pre-booked a package of two PCR tests to be taken upon their return, scheduled for day two and day eight from the day they arrive into the UK.
 Travellers are required to quarantine at home for 10 days, although in England they have the option to pay for an extra test on day five which, if negative, allows them to cut short their self-isolation under the government’s test to release scheme.

-However, transport secretary Grant Shapps has announced that fully vaccinated British adults who have had their second dose 14 days prior and children under 18 can avoid the quarantine requirement from 19 July.
+However, fully vaccinated British adults who have had their second dose 14 days prior and children under 18 can avoid the quarantine requirement from 19 July.
 Instead, they will face the same lighter restrictions as green list arrivals - one pre-departure test, and a PCR within two days of entering Britain.
 Northern Ireland is introducing the same rules on 26 July.

+The only country currently exempt from this is France - although it’s on the amber list, travellers arriving from there must still quarantine for 10 days upon entry into the UK, a move prompted by fears about the Beta virus variant.

 Which amber countries will let in British tourists?